 It then seemed that all the Mallards and the Little Grebe turned to the North East corner as if listening to the progress of the Stoat around the edge.

 It was about time to be heading home but I then spotted this fish, a Pike?
+(Edit: I am told that the fish is a Carp.)
 I would say it was at least 70 cm long (2 1/2 feet) it looked massive.

 I thought Pike tended to be long and thin but this one looks quite chunky to me.
+(Edit: I am told that the fish is a Carp.)
 It was just lazily moving around quite close to the surface.

 Around the edge of the water were several Teasels but, again, no Goldfinch feeding.